Healthy Homes Assessment Frasertown

 What We Do

-As building inspectors we are experts in all components that come with specialist home Inspections.
-We’re here to make sure you make the right decision when buying your next home.
+As building inspectors, we take on all components of specialist house inspections.
+We are there to ensure you make the right decision when buying your next home.

-Not only do we work with you , but we also have important clients such as local councils, banks, and insurance companies.
-Evidently , they like our reassurance provided, because of the information contained in our building inspection reports.
+We don’t just work with you , but we also work with some big clients like local councils, banks and insurance firms.
+Evidently they like this reassurance provided, by the data contained included in our reports on building inspections.

-With our systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into the document, you can actually see any issues that could be identified.
-With our comprehensive report, it’s easy to understand why we receive so many clients who recommend our services to their family and friends.
+With our systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into the reports, you are able to actually see any issues identified.
+With our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports